Universal Quantitative Algebra for Fuzzy Relations and Generalised Metric Spaces: The Deductive System

 The above proof of soundness is rather direct and simple.
-Proving the opposite direction, the completeness theorem (Theorem \ref{completeness_of_proof_system_qa} below) requires instead more work.
-Indeed we will use the proof system $\Vvdash_{\GMet}$ to construct free objects in $\QModelsCat(\Phi)$, prove some results about such free objects and finally derive the completeness results.
+Proving the opposite direction, i.e., the completeness theorem, requires more work.
+Indeed, we will use the proof system $\derivefrelfrel$ to construct free objects in $\QModelsCat(\Phi)$, prove some results about such free objects and finally derive the completeness result.

-Our results regarding free objects in $\QModelsCat(\Phi)$ are presented in Subsection \ref{section:result:2}.
-The completeness Theorem \ref{completeness_of_proof_system_qa} is also established in that section, as a corollary.
+Our results regarding free objects in $\QModelsCat(\Phi)$ are presented in Section \ref{section:result:2}.
+The completeness \autoref{completeness_of_proof_system_qa} is also established in that section, as a corollary.